aswanthnarayan/ProgrammingNotes/MongoDB/Aggregation.md

 ```
 This query filters users who have "enim" in their tags array and then counts the results.

-### 9. What are the names and age of the users who are inactive and a tag "valit" in their document
+### 9. What are the names and age of users who are inactive and have the tag "velit"?

 ```
 [